apache/artemis-examples/examples/features/standard/jms-bridge/readme.md

 To run the example, simply type **mvn verify** from this directory, or **mvn -PnoServer verify** if you want to start and create the broker manually.

-This example shows you how to create a JMS Bridge between two ActiveMQ Artemis brokers.
+This example shows you how to create a JMS Bridge between two Apache Artemis brokers.

 ![](jms-bridge.png)

-The example will use two ActiveMQ Artemis brokers:
+The example will use two Apache Artemis brokers:

 *   Server #0 – the _Source_ broker.
 It will be configured with a JMS Topic bound to JNDI under `source/topic`
 *   Server #1 – the _Target_ broker.
 It will be configured with a JMS Queue bound to JNDI under `target/queue`